Optimization charges for IHC

 - In some situations, a User Antibody may have been characterized prior to conversion to the current testing platform in 2012.
 In this situation, it is usually necessary to submit a new optimization order.

 - The implementation of a new double immunostaining assay for the automated platform using previously optimized antibodies usually requires additional optimization because only a single retrieval condition can be used for both reagents.
 The usual one-time set-up and charges are billed, with subsequent runs charged as above.
 If two unoptimized antibodies are used, then the initial set-up charge is triple the usual rate.

 Routine run charges for IHC

-Price estimates for grant applications will be calculated based on the best estimate of costs for the anticipated funding period.
-The cost for Ventana antibodies and reagents increase by 3% per year.
+- Price estimates for grant applications will be calculated based on the best estimate of costs for the anticipated funding period.
+The cost for Ventana antibodies and reagents alone predictably increase by 3% per year.

-Pricing includes a minimum 20% lab overhead charge to cover costs associated with administering the workflow within the Lab.
-Depending on the complexity of a planned study initial set-up charges could apply.
+- Pricing will be adjusted to include a costs for administering the workflow within the Lab.
+Depending on the complexity of a planned study initial set-up charges could also apply.

-Pricing for clinical trials requires prior review by the Pathology and Immunology Business Office.
+- Pricing for clinical trials may require prior review by the Pathology and Immunology Business Office.
 Depending on the project, additional departmental or institutional fees may apply.

-Consultation regarding feasibility should be initiated as soon as possible, and financial and other arrangements must be completed well in advance of any anticipated start date.
+- Consultation regarding feasibility should be initiated as soon as possible, and financial and other arrangements must be completed well in advance of grant submission and anticipated start date.